— Crabtree Award —

-Committee Composition: Committee composition is a chair and four members.
+Committee Composition: Committee composition is one chair and at least four members.

-Committee Chair and End of Term: Patricia Gilman
+Committee Chair and End of Term: Bonnie Pitblado

 *Award Description: The SAA presents the Crabtree Award annually to an outstanding avocational archaeologist in remembrance of the singular contributions of Don Crabtree.
 Nominees should have made significant contributions to advance understandings of local, regional, or national archaeology through excavation, research, publication, site or collections preservation, collaboration with the professional community, and/or public outreach.